 Funding liquidity risk refers to the risk that a company will not be able to meet its short-term financial obligations when due.
-In other words, funding liquidity risk is the risk that a company will not be able to settle its bills.
+In other words, funding liquidity risk is the risk that a company will not be able to settle its current outstanding bills.

 Liquidity is defined as the ability to meet immediate and short-term obligations (within a year).
 As such, funding liquidity risk is the risk that a company is unable to meet its immediate and short-term obligations in a timely manner.

 This risk is a major concern for cyclical companies where operating cash flows and debt obligation due dates might not match up perfectly.
 For example, a company may experience a season of strong performance followed by a season of weak performance.
 During the period of slowdown, the company may be exposed to funding liquidity risk if the obligations due during that time are greater than the operating cash flows generated.
 This can be illustrated as below:

 In Q3 2020 and Q4 2020, the company may not be able to generate enough cash flows (assuming that they do not keep a cash reserve) to satisfy its debt obligations.